A Date with Dates – All the Health BenefitsReading time: 10 min

 Nutritional Facts About Dates

-Since they’re high in calories and sugar (63 grams per 100 grams), make sure to limit your intake to only three or four per day!
-And remember to include them in a healthy diet that includes other plant-based foods as well as plenty of water and exercise!
+Since they’re high in calories and sugar (63 grams per 100 grams), limit your intake to only three or four per day!

 Detailed Nutritional Values